Benign Prostatic Hyperplasia Treatment

-At The Urology Group, we have an organized, systematic approach to treating men with BPH.
-At the initial visit, we check the following:
+At The Urology Group, we have an organized approach to treating men with enlarged prostate (BPH).

-- Symptom sheet – patient questionnaire about voiding symptoms; allows assessment of the severity of symptoms and provides tool for tracking progress over time
+- Symptom questionnaire – allows assessment of the severity of symptoms and provides tool for tracking progress over time

-- Urinalysis (UA) – check for urinary infection, sugar in urine (may be seen in diabetes), blood in urine (known as hematuria)
+- Urinalysis – check for urinary infection, sugar in urine (may be seen in diabetes), blood, protein, infection in

 - PSA – blood test which may help determine if prostate cancer may be present